coderefinery/manuals/obs.rst

       devices).
 Mainstream personal computers tend to have enough power to decode anything, so this isn't a major consideration.

-   variable bitrate
+   variable bitrate (VBR)
       Encoding method where instantaneous bitrate varies depending on how much information is needed at each instantaneous point of time, to encode the complexity of the current scene.
+In x264, this is usually done as "CRF".

    latency
       Time delay between two events.
 In a livestream, time delay